percona/pmm-doc/docs/get-started/backup/mongo-prerequisites.md

 6. Check that MongoDB is a member of a replica set.
 7. Check that you set the [required permissions for creating and restoring MongoDB backups](../../setting-up/client/mongodb.md#create-pmm-account-and-set-permissions).
 8. Verify the [MongoDB supported configurations and limitations](../../get-started/backup/mongodb_limitations.md).

  !!! caution alert alert-warning "Important"
-    Never use `pbm`  in manual mode, PMM already takes care of the pbm configuration and any manual intervention can break state.
+    Never use `pbm`  in manual mode!
+PMM already takes care of the pbm configuration and any manual intervention can break the state.